Resolving Accommodation Issues

 The following matters are NOT covered by this procedure: complaints of prohibited discrimination, including discrimination and/or harassment based upon race, color, national origin, religion gender, sexual orientation, physical or mental disability, or age.

-Complaints, requests for assistance, or grievances regarding arbitrary treatment, discrimination or harassment believed to be the result of prohibited bias should be filed with the Student Judicial Affairs office, pursuant to UC Davis Policy and Procedures Manual, Section 280-05.
+Complaints, requests for assistance, or grievances regarding arbitrary treatment, discrimination or harassment believed to be the result of prohibited bias should be filed with the Student Judicial Affairs or Harassment & Discrimination Assistance and Prevention Program.

 III.
 Right to Appeal